-Students must also study either one book and one film or two books from the specification.
-They must appreciate, analyse and be able to respond critically in writing in Spanish to the work they have studied.
-Their understanding of the work must include a critical appreciation of the concepts and issues covered and a critical and analytical response to features such as the form and the technique of presentation as appropriate to the work studied.
+You must also study either one book and one film or two books from the specification.
+You must appreciate, analyse and be able to respond critically in writing in Spanish to the work you have studied.
+Your understanding of the work must include a critical appreciation of the concepts and issues covered and a critical and analytical response to features such as the form and the technique of presentation as appropriate to the work studied.